Made with 100% cotton and 100% love. I can’t stop holding this blanket and hope the baby that eventually is cuddled up in this feels warm and happy.

 I finished the blanket by going around the entire blanket with a mesh stitch and three SC into each corner.

 (A bobble stitch can be 5DCTOG, but sort of looks more popcorn to me, and with the yarn I chose, 3DCTOG, seemed to be just enough.)

+Come and find me on [email protected]!
 I also have a Facebook page, a Pinterest page, a Twitter account, a YouTube channel all named Daisy Farm Crafts.
-So come and find me!
-I do love Instagram the best and I’d love if you’d tag me and share a picture of what you are making!
+I do love Instagram the best and I’d love if you’d tag me and share a picture of the blanket!